jawahar-shazab/docs/docs/api.md

 PATCH /v1/roles/:roleId
 ```

+**Note**: This API is currently commented.

-Updates the details of an existing role using its ID.
+This API updates the details of an existing role using its unique `roleId`.
+It allows changes to the role’s name, permissions, or other associated attributes.

 #### 9.Delete Role